Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 So you can see there are various ways to preserve peppers.
 Just out of curiosity, I ask Google how many varieties of peppers are there and my answer was a whopping “estimated over 50,000.”
 Whew!
 That’s a lot of peppers.

-Since there are so many varieties of peppers, it may take some efforts to figure out how or what way to preserve peppers is best for you.
-I know there are many and today, we talked about 4 ways to preserve peppers.
+Since there are so many varieties of peppers, it may take some effort to figure out how or what way to preserve them is best for you.
+I know there are many, and today, we talked about four ways to preserve peppers.

 More Canning Recipes